A Communication-Efficient Distributed Optimization Algorithm for Problems with Coupling Constraints: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we provide convergence analysis of compressed algorithm \eqref{compact} under different compressors.
 We first establish several lemmas which are necessary for the subsequent analysis.
-Lemma \ref{equivalent} shows the equivalence between fixed-point of \eqref{compact} and optimal solutions of problem~\eqref{problem}.
+Lemma \ref{equivalent} shows the equivalence between fixed-point of the steady-state form of \eqref{compact} and optimal solutions of problem~\eqref{problem}.
 Lemma \ref{lemma2} guarantees the bijective transformation in the disagreement space.
 Lemma \ref{lemma3} provides the basis inequality for the convergence of the proposed algorithm.